Get an instant roof estimate online — no sales call, no waiting.Try the instant roof estimator

 The Twin Cities have seen multiple significant hail events from 2020 through 2026.
-Major storms hit in May 2020 (south metro), August 2022 (west metro), July 2023 (north metro), August 2024 (full metro), May 2025 (southwest metro), and April 2026 (west metro).
+Major storms hit in May 2020 (south metro), August 2022 (west metro), July 2023 (north metro), August 2024 (full metro), May 2025 (southwest metro), April 2026 (west metro), June 10, 2026 (Chisago Lakes area), and June 19, 2026 (2"+ hail, Roseville through northern St. Paul).
 Most Minnesota homeowners policies allow 1 year from event to file a claim.
 Modern Exterior Systems (Modex) tracks these patterns to support residents researching past storm damage.

 What this page covers